 What do you like about your medical speciality?

-I enjoy seeing patients and stabilising their condition to ensure that they donโt have to go back into hospital.
-I was trained in ICU, but your adrenaline is always high and itโs very stressful.
-I like respiratory care because you can follow a personโs process, manage their health, maintain them through a disease and then start to see them feeling better.
+I enjoy seeing patients and stabilising their condition to ensure that they don’t have to go back into hospital.
+I was trained in ICU, but your adrenaline is always high and it’s very stressful.
+With respiratory care, you can follow a person’s process, manage their health, maintain them through a disease and then start to see them feeling better.

 This article on COPD first appeared in Expat Living magazine in Hong Kong.
-You can buy the latest issue or an annual subscription or read the digital version freeย now.
+You can buy the latest issue or an annual subscription, or read the digital version for free now.